I don't own most of these characters; Disney does. I do own Isabel, her mother, and her sister, though.

 "You're still that hurt little girl whose big brother let her down."

-Shego nodded.
+Shego nodded and sighed.
 "I am, but I don't want to be anymore.
-But, it's that little girl that's scared that her big brother isn't going to come through, yet again."
+But, it's that little girl that's scared that her big brother isn't going to come through, yet again.
+And I'm sure there's still a part of Hego, who is that big brother who stunned me, made fun of me, and made me feel like I was wrong just for being who I was."

 "You have to have some faith, honey.
 Your parents said that Hego really changed and he does want to make things right with you," Kim pointed out.
 She was happy to contribute to the conversation, feeling just a little left out since she was the oldest out of three in her own family.
-She quietly hoped that she had not screwed up her brothers or let them down the way her lovers' siblings had done to them.
+She quietly hoped she had not screwed up her brothers or let them down the way her lovers' siblings had done to them.
+She would call them later and find out.

 "I'm going to give him a try," Shego vowed.
-She doubted that they would ever be able to recapture the magic they had when they were kids, but they might be able to go beyond just tolerating each other.
+She doubted they would ever be able to recapture the magic they had when they were kids and that was the true tragedy.
+But, they might be able to go beyond just tolerating each other.
 It would make family gatherings a little less weird.

 "We'll be there with you all the way, love," Bonnie promised and Kim nodded.